RTÉ Raidió na Gaeltachta: Locations

-RnaG is based in Casla, Co.
-Galway.
-It also has studios at Gaoth Dobhair (Gweedore), Co.
-Donegal; Baile na nGall in Ard na Caithne, Co.
-Kerry; Castlebar, Co.
-Mayo; with a smaller studio in Ring, County Waterford and the RTÉ Radio Centre in Dublin.
+RnaG is based in Casla, County Galway.
+It also has studios at Gaoth Dobhair (Gweedore), County Donegal; Baile na nGall in Ard na Caithne, County Kerry; Castlebar, County Mayo; with a smaller studio in Ring, County Waterford and the RTÉ Radio Centre in Dublin.
 The station is operated by RTÉ, but has a separate advisory council, Comhairle Raidió na Gaeltachta, which is appointed by the RTÉ Authority.
 RTÉ also appoints the Ceannaire, or Controller, of RnaG, who has day-to-day responsibility for the service.

 Notable presenters

 Audience

 According to the 2011 JNLR survey, RnaG then had a weekly listenership of 100,000 which equates to a 3% market share.
 This is similar to Welsh-language BBC Radio Cymru, with 116,000 listeners and a 2.4% share.